awsdocs/aws-freertos-docs/doc_source/userguide/dev-guide-freertos-libraries.md

 You can optionally include the following standalone application libraries in your FreeRTOS configuration to interact with AWS IoT services on the cloud\.

 **Note**
 Some of the application libraries have the same APIs as libraries in the AWS IoT Device SDK for Embedded C\.
 For these libraries, see the [AWS IoT Device SDK C API Reference](https://docs.aws.amazon.com/freertos/latest/lib-ref/c-sdk/main/index.html)\.
-For more information about the the AWS IoT Device SDK for Embedded C, see [AWS IoT Device SDK for Embedded C](c-sdk.md)\.
+For more information about the AWS IoT Device SDK for Embedded C, see [AWS IoT Device SDK for Embedded C](c-sdk.md)\.

 **FreeRTOS application libraries**